LiteracyFanatic/arch-setup/README.md

 # arch-setup
-This is a system configuration script meant to be used after completing an installation of Arch Linux.
+This is a bash script meant to be used after completing an installation of Arch Linux.
 Running it will do the following:

 - Configure makepkg to use all available cores
 - Perform a full system upgrade